oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ---

 The Cloud Dashboard is the launching pad for all the cloud services in your account.
 You have access to the following Cloud service: **Oracle Integration Cloud Service, Oracle Process Cloud Service, Oracle Database Cloud Service, Oracle Database Backup Service, Oracle Storage Cloud Service, Oracle Compute Cloud Service, Oracle Java Cloud Service and Oracle SOA Cloud Service**.
+The dashboard can be customized by selecting the `Customize Dashboard` button.

 - To look at the details for the Integration Cloud Service (ICS) instance, first click on the `hamburger` icon, then click on the `View Details` link.